-- Describe the need for the teaching of writing from sources, referencing the CCSS writing anchor standards and ELA standards. - Identify the characteristics of informative/explanatory and argumentative writing in the 6-8 grade band. - Recognize best practices for using evidence from the text to inform informational and argumentative-based writing in the classroom.
+- Apply their understanding of this shift to their classroom work. - Describe the need for the teaching of writing from sources, referencing the CCSS writing anchor standards and CCSS-ELA standards. - Identify the characteristics of informational writing in the 9-12 grade band. - Identify the characteristics of argumentative writing in the 9-12 grade band. - Describe the difference between argumentative and persuasive writing.

-Unit 9: Working with Diverse Learners & CCSS
+Unit 9: Working with Diverse Learners